 If you’re planning to deduct your contribution, check here to make sure the organization qualifies with the IRS.
 And if you’ll be donating assets other than cash, it might be a good idea to reach out to the charity to make sure they’ll accept them.

 Charitable giving strategies: How to do the giving part

 There’s always the option of giving cash, and that’s often the simplest way to go about it.
 Keep good records so that you can get the max tax deduction, if you’re itemizing: Any donations over $250 require a receipt from the receiving organization.

 If the organization itself accepts complex assets, like stock or property, you can donate those directly, too.
-Non-cash donations over $500 require you to fill out a special tax form, and if your donation’s over $5,000, you’ll also need an appraisal of the asset.
-If it’s over $500,000, that appraisal will need to be handed in with your tax return.
+Non-cash donations over $500 require you to fill out a special tax form, and if your donation’s more than $5,000, you’ll also need an appraisal of the asset.
+If it appraises for more than $500,000, the report will need to be handed in with your tax return.

 And don’t forget, donating appreciated assets allows you to deduct their full market value and not pay capital gains taxes on the appreciation.
 That’s a common way to diversify out of a concentrated stock position.

 Also known as IRA charitable distributions or IRA charitable rollovers, QCDs allow people who are 70½ years or older to donate up to $100,000 a year directly from their IRA instead of taking required minimum distributions (RMDs).
 Because RMDs increase taxable income but QCDs don’t, this can potentially keep you in a lower tax bracket or avoid tax deduction “phaseouts.”